Snapex2409/ESM-NC-VTK-Tool/README.md

 The behaviour of these scripts can be controlled via the /scripts/vars.sh file.

+For more detailed information refer to the instructions given in [reproducability.md](./reproducability.md).
 ### Requirements

 * working installation of preCICE and preCICE-ASTE